Grammar Help - What is a Simple, Compound and Complex Sentence?

 When is a phrase used?

-A phrase can be used when labeling things such as pictures, diagrams, tables etc.
+A phrase can be used when labelling things such as pictures, diagrams, tables etc.

 When is a simple sentence used?